theokwebb/my-writeups/LabRTFM&WTFI/README.md

 ## `mov eax, 0xAABBCCDD`
 So, first to write the raw bytecode of `mov eax, 0xAABBCCDD`.
-Under `MOV` in Intel manual (P1211), there are numerous opcodes, but there is one which matches `mov eax, 0xAABBCCDD`; `B8+ rd id`.
+Under `MOV` in Intel manual (Page 1211), there are numerous opcodes, but there is one which matches `mov eax, 0xAABBCCDD`; `B8+ rd id`.
 Why? `EAX` is one of the doubleword general-purpose registers and is represented by the symbol `r32` in instruction statements. `0xAABBCCDD` is a constant value which is specified directly in the instruction itself (as opposed to being stored in a separate location in memory) and referred to as an immediate operand (`imm`).
 Therefore, we need the instruction which moves an immediate of 4+ bytes (`0xAABBCCDD`) into an `r32`.
 This is evidently `MOV r32, imm32`, or `B8+ rd id` in opcode:

 ![MOV](https://github.com/theokwebb/my-writeups/blob/main/LabRTFM%26WTFI/MOV.png)